-The Authority has recently introduced the Communiqué No. 2017/2 Amending Communiqué 2010/4 on Mergers and Acquisitions Requiring the Approval of the Board.
-One of the amendments introduced to Communiqué No. 2010/4 is that article 1 of Communiqué No. 2017/2 abolished article 7(2) of Communiqué No. 2010/4, propounding that 'The thresholds (...) are redetermined by the Board biannually'.
+The Authority has recently introduced the Communiqué No. 2017/2.
+One of the amendments introduced to Communiqué No. 2010/4 is that article 1 of Communiqué No. 2017/2 abolished article 7(2) of Communiqué No. 2010/4, propounding that 'The thresholds . . . are redetermined by the Board biannually'.
 Through the mentioned amendment, the Board is no longer rested with the duty to re-establish turnover thresholds for concentrations every two years.
 To that end, there is no specific timeline for the review of the relevant turnover thresholds set forth by article 7(1) of Communiqué No. 2010/4.
 Secondly, article 2 of Communiqué No. 2017/2 modified article 8(5) of Communiqué No. 2010/4.
 Together with this amendment, the Board would now be in a position to evaluate the transactions realised by the same undertaking concerned in the same relevant product market within three years as a single transaction, as well as two transactions carried out between the same persons or parties within a three year period.
-Lastly, article 3 of Communique No. 2017/2 introduced a new paragraph to be included to article 10 of Communique No. 2010/4.
-This newly introduced provision by article 3 of Communique No. 2017/2 is similar to article 7(2) of European Commission Merger Regulation.
+Lastly, article 3 of Communiqué No. 2017/2 introduced a new paragraph to be included to article 10 of Communiqué No. 2010/4.
+This newly introduced provision by article 3 of Communiqué No. 2017/2 is similar to article 7(2) of European Commission Merger Regulation.
 At any rate, although there was no similar specific statutory rule in Turkey on this matter, the case law of the Turkish Competition Board shed light on this matter.
+In Camargo-Cimpor (12-24/665-187, 3 May 2012), the Board reviewed the acquisition of Cimpor-Cimentos de Portugal SGPS SA by Camargo Corrêa SA by way of a public tender offer.
+Camargo had filed this transaction following its public tender offer but before acquiring the shares, and indicated that the exact date for the transfer of shares, which would enable the acquisition of control over Cimpor, could not be determined at the time of filing.
+The Board resolved that, even if Camargo were to acquire the majority of the shares (providing control) before the Board's approval decision, this would not constitute a violation of Law No. 4054, provided Camargo did not exercise these voting rights.
+To that end, the board recognised that parties can close a public bid on a listed company before the Board's approval, subject to the conditions that: